mavrn/Oxygen/README.md

 9
 ```

-There also are a few built-in mathematical constants: pi, e, h, and golden (for the golden ratio)
+There also are a few built-in mathematical constants: pi, e, h, and golden (for the golden ratio).
-They are used just like variables.
 > Example: Utilizing pi to declare a function which takes in a radius and returns the circumference of the circle

 ```python